llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 aspects of Kubernetes.
 I find it _very_ hard to think of a better book on the subject.
 This is the first edition of the book, published in December 2017, and although dated around the edges and details, Marko's in-depth dive into the different components that make up Kubernetes and how they work is timeless.
 I highly recommend this book to anyone looking for any serious learning of Kubernetes.
-This book's shelf life is pretty long considering Kubernetes' active development - I would think it can only be supplanted by the [second edition coming out later this year](https://www.manning.com/books/kubernetes-in-action-second-edition)[^1].
+This book's shelf life is pretty long despite Kubernetes' active development - I would think it can only be supplanted by the [second edition coming out later this year](https://www.manning.com/books/kubernetes-in-action-second-edition)[^1].